-To ensure that the system meets these requirements:
+To ensure that the system meets these requirements, follow these steps:

 1. To determine the physical RAM size, enter the following command:

 '''

 grep MemTotal /proc/meminfo

 '''

 If the size of the physical RAM installed in the system is less than the specified value, then you must install more memory before continuing.